FrancescoErmini/FrancescoErmini.github.io/index.md

 # OpenInnovationDapps (2018): Ethereum smart contract + web portal for a pay to access resources demo.
 ## Blockchain development
 <img src="images/openinnovationdapps.png?raw=true"/>
+### I made a prototype of a “crowdfund” portal where the project is funded by crypto currencies (Ethereum) gathered  with user participation to the project and all transaction are recorded on the Ethereum blockchain as “smart contract”.

 #solidity #javascritp #web3-js #Ethereum #blockchain #smart-contrac #ganache #cryptokittieslovers
 ---